 Data encryption services

 During January, I gather all my information for the year to prepare my income and expense report for the calendar year.
-As part of that process, I login to my bank and create my full year’s credit card statements.
+As part of that process, I download a full year’s credit card statements.
 This report shows all of your spending by category for the calendar year.
-I challenge you to do that with at least one of your credit cards and try to identify one or more recurring charges that you can drop during 2022.
+I challenge you to do that with your credit cards and identify one or more recurring charges that you can drop during 2023.
 After all, do you really need subscriptions to three different music services?
-Or can you live with one or two?
+Or can you live with one?

 - - - - - - - - - - - - - - -